 - Comic books desensitized children

-For example, in his writing Wertham proclaimed that crime comics caused the readers to cheer for the villains.
+For example, in his writing, Wertham proclaimed that crime comics caused the readers to cheer for the villains.
 In a sense, he was convinced that the villains were the heroes.
-He went on to create an argument that the crimes committed by the villains were a clear cut guide on how to commit a crime.
+He went on to create an argument that the crimes committed by the villains were a clear-cut guide on how to commit a crime.
 And worse yet, the advertisements in the comics gave children an opportunity to purchase a weapon.

-Seduction of the Innocent caused the comic book industry to take a long and hard look at itself.
+The book caused the comic book industry to take a long and hard look at itself.